haothitran/klazerville/general/gathering-and-crafting.md

 ## Gathering

-Gathering class, also known as *Disciples of the Land* (DoL), harvest natural resources.
+Gathering classes, also known as *Disciples of the Land* (DoL), harvest natural resources.

 | Classes  | Starting Zone |
 |----------|---------------|